Remynfv/EmojiTab/README.md

     name: check_box
   (ノಠ益ಠ)ノ彡┻━┻:
     name: table_flip
 ```

 ## Contributing
 PRs welcome!
+The source code is pretty well documented.
 If you have any questions, you can usually find me in my [Discord server](https://discord.gg/6d6RBxAkMx).